 Terminally-ill K’tk bishop, 4 infants among 340 leave for Hyderabad in charted flight

-Almost all the passengers were from various southern states with about half of them from Hyderabad alone, said Consul General in Johannesburg Anju Ranjan, who coordinated and arranged for the stranded Indians to fly back to the Telangana capital via Addis Ababa.
+Almost all the passengers were from various southern states with about half of them from Hyderabad alone, said Anju Ranjan, Consul General in Johannesburg, who coordinated and arranged for the stranded Indians to fly back to the Telangana capital via Addis Ababa.
 Ranjan arranged repatriation of Indians with assistance from Satguru Travel and India Club, a group of expatriates, who have been undertaking community service work in South Africa for nearly two decades now.

-"The Consulate General of India with its efforts was able to get them released and put them on the charter," she added.
-A Hakki Pikki group of 40 people has been stuck in South Africa, mostly in Johannesburg and Cape Town, for the past five months and had no means to travel back to India, said Ranjan.
+“The Consulate General of India with its efforts, was able to get them released and put them on the charter,” she added.
+A Hakki Pikki group of 40 people was stuck in South Africa, mostly in Johannesburg and Cape Town, for the past five months and had no means to travel back to India, said Ranjan.

 The passengers were in buoyant mood.
 Most of them did not mind even paying Rs 17,000 each for their air tickets, almost four times the normal single airfare between Johannesburg and Hyderabad.
 Ashish Sharma of Satguru Travels said they had rallied to the call from Ranjan, and the company provided as many sponsorships as it could for the Indian citizens who had been stranded in South Africa.